git-steven/git-steven.github.io/_posts/2026-03-19-geometry-coupling-part-1.md

 The application had quietly evolved into something **infamous**:

 ### 🏢 A Tightly Coupled Monolith
->  It's a simple complex system.
-Because it's simple, it's prone to cascades, and because it's complex, you can't predict what's going to fail.
-Or how. -- _"The Expanse"_

 **Note:** _Coupling can still be a huge problem even if the software in question is **not** a monolith_